 Should I teach English abroad?
 That’s a difficult question to answer, but we’ll do our best to give you some solid advice and recommendations.
 Here are some of the reasons why you might consider it.
 Find out if teaching English abroad is worth it.
 Technically, teaching English in another country is known as EFL as opposed to ESL (English as a foreign language vs. second language).

 There’s no better way to really immerse yourself in another culture than to live in that country for a period of time.
 Most English teaching contracts are for 1 year and during that time, you’ll learn a lot about the culture and your own as well.

 Make Some Money

-If you’re looking for a well-paying ESL teaching job, head to Korea, Vietnam, Japan or the Middle East.
-Check out this list:
+Although the factors that determine the best country to teach English differ for everyone, salary is a common one to consider when choosing your destination.
+If you’re looking for a well-paying ESL teaching job, head to Korea, Vietnam, Japan, or the Middle East.